savantcare/patientfile/vue-client/src/components/patient/MentalStatusExam/README.md

 Mumbling,
 Other

+Note: when user choose "Normal (Short code)", it will select following automatically:
+Regular, rate and rhythm,

 Thought Content sub component
 ---------------------------

 Normal (Short code),
-No SI,
-intent or plan,
+No SI, intent or plan,
 No passive death wish,
-No HI,
-intent or plan,
+No HI, intent or plan,
 No delusional thinking observed,
 No obsessive thinking observed,
 +ruminations,